 (5) Corporate Officer System

 Mitsui Fudosan has introduced a corporate officer system with the aim of creating a business execution framework that best suits its operating environment and activities.
-By promoting the separation and reinforcement of the management and executive functions, the system enhances management soundness and efficiency.
+By promoting the separation and reinforcement of the management and executive functions, which were previously the responsibility of the directors, the system enhances management soundness and efficiency.
 In addition, seeking to further reinforce the management of the Mitsui Fudosan Group, we have also introduced a Group corporate officer system, under which executives at Group companies have been given a status and mission similar to those of the corporate officers.
+As of June 26, 2020, we have 28 managing officers and 11 Group officers.

 (6) Executive Management Committee